Jump to content

 3 points

-Alt account: Sumocal (Silver) Auction Details: Start Price: 20m End Point: 1 week (after start price is met) Insta Price: N/A Minimum Raise: 500k Accepted Payments: Pokedollars, Coin Capsules (x1 Coin Capsule = 500k), IV Reroll Tickets (x1 IV Reroll Ticket = 550k) Important Reminders: This is a Cross Server auction.
+20. Note: There’s currently very little information on how, or even whether, Goomy will evolve into Hisuian Goodra in our game.
+At this point, your guess is as good as mine.
+If the mechanics support it, though, it could become a great addition as a future Hisuian.
+Auction Details: Start Price: 20m End Point: 48 hours (after start price is met) Insta Price: N/A Minimum Raise: 500k Accepted Payments: Pokedollars, Coin Capsules (x1 Coin Capsule = 500k), IV Reroll Tickets (x1 IV Reroll Ticket = 700k) Important Reminders: This is a Cross Server auction.
 You may bid from any server, and I will transfer to your preferred server upon winning.
 If you intend to purchase with an alt account, specify the account alongside your bid.
 If a bid is received in the final 15 minutes of the auction, the end point will be delayed by 15 minutes from that bid, and will be delayed by 15 minutes for each new bid thereafter, until the current offer has been held for a full 15 minutes.
-Happy Bidding!3 points
+Happy Bidding!

 3 points